fluidattacks/makes/README.md

 # Getting started

 Makes is powered by [Nix][NIX].
-Which means that Makes is able to run on any of the [Nix's supported platforms][NIX_PLATFORMS].
+This means that Makes is able to run on any of the [Nix's supported platforms][NIX_PLATFORMS].

 We have **thoroughly** tested it in